 Chile and Argentia (Class of 2013) | View photos

-During 10 days, corporate and cultural visits included discussions on the economic outlook and political environments in both countries from the perspective of executives working in these countries.
+During the 10 day experience, corporate and cultural visits included discussions on the economic outlook and political environments in both countries from the perspective of executives working in these countries.

 Highlights in Chile included business visits to multinational firms in the technology, finance, entertainment, energy, and venture capital sectors in Santiago.
 The group also enjoyed the historic sites of Valparaiso, as well as a tour of a Chilean vineyard to learn about their production and export processes.